olinox14/path-php/readme.md

 * [ ] add 'ignore' and 'errorOnExistingDestination' to the copyTree method
 * [ ] review copyTree performances
 * [ ] study the interest of implementing a 'mergeTree' method
-* [ ] study the interest of mimic the perms when using the copy method
+* [ ] study the interest of mimic the perms of the source when using the copy, copyTree and move methods